 Curtains can be an investment if your space has a lot of windows.
 Sure, there are some economical ways to create window coverings, but you still have to spend money on fabric and hardware, not to mention the time you invest.
-That's why if you plan on hanging curtains yourself (and why not?), take a moment to map out a game plan so you won't make any of these common mistakes.
 Here is a list of curtain crimes to avoid.

 Picking the Wrong Style